silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 // $client is now an instance of WriteClient
 ```

-[info]
+> [!NOTE]
-Note that `App\MyClient` [does not have to be an existing class](#service-inheritance) - you can use abitrary strings to identify singleton services.
+> Note that `App\MyClient` [does not have to be an existing class](#service-inheritance) - you can use abitrary strings to identify singleton services.
 That said, using existing classes can be easier to reason about and can be refactored by automatic tools/IDEs - along with providing a valid default class to use if one is not explicitly registered.
-[/info]

 Using Injector imperatively like this is most common [in testing](#testing-with-injector).
 Usually, the configuration API is used instead.